Ahmedbo9/Hello-doc/README.md

 # Healthcare Patient Management Application

 A comprehensive healthcare patient management application that allows patients to easily register, book, and manage their appointments with doctors.
-The application features administrative tools for scheduling, confirming, and canceling appointments, all built using Next.js. this project is heavily inspired from javascriptmastery tutorial projet
+The application features administrative tools for scheduling, confirming, and canceling appointments, all built using Next.js.

 ## Tech Stack
 - Next.js